Common Bottlenose Dolphin

 Where They Live

 Bottlenose dolphins are found in temperate and tropical waters around the world.
 They inhabit a wide variety of habitats, including harbors, bays, gulfs, and estuaries, as well as nearshore coastal waters, deeper waters over the continental shelf, and even far offshore in the open ocean.
-In the United States, bottlenose dolphins are found along the West Coast off California, Oregon, and Washington, and in the Hawaiian islands.
-They are also found in coastal and offshore waters along the East Coast from New York to Florida, throughout the Gulf of Mexico, and in the Caribbean.
-Worldwide, bottlenose dolphins can be found in the Mediterranean and Black seas, as well as the southwestern Indian Ocean.
-In the Pacific Ocean, they range from northern Japan and central California to Australia and Chile.
-In the Atlantic Ocean, they range from at least as far north as Georges Bank (off Massachusetts) and the British Isles to Tierra del Fuego (in Argentina) and northern Namibia.
+In the United States, bottlenose dolphins are found along the West Coast off California, Oregon, and Washington, in the Hawaiian islands along the East Coast from Massachusetts to Florida, throughout the Gulf of Mexico, and in the Caribbean.

 Lifespan & Reproduction

 Bottlenose dolphins can live at least 40 years, with some females outliving males at 60 years or more.
 They generally begin to reproduce when they are between 5 and 15 years old, with the exact age varying by population.
 Female bottlenose dolphins can reach sexual maturity before males.
-Females are pregnant for about 12 months.
-Once calves are born, they nurse for up to 20 months and generally stay with their mothers for 3 to 6 years.
-On average, females give birth every 3 to 6 years.
+Females are pregnant for about 12 months and give birth, on average, every 3 to 6 years.
+Once calves are born, they nurse for 20 months or so and generally stay with their mothers for 3 to 6 years.
 Females as old as 45 have given birth.

 Threats